David and I are weather geeks. We both wanted to be meteorologists when we were younger and I think Caroline got some of the genes.

 We found the weather station in How Does Your Garden Grow?: Great Gardening For Green-Fingered Kids.
 This is a great book with fantastic photography and all sorts of fun, hands-on outside things for young children to do.

-Wind speed indicator made of dowel, table tennis balls and bamboo skewers
+Wind speed indicator made of dowel, table tennis ball, and bamboo skewers

 Rain gauge (and apparent free advertising for McDonalds Cherry Berry Chillers)